Jim’s first piece of New York advice is not to talk to anyone.

 I’ve had my accommodation upgraded on a finger phone but I like my digs and my digs mates just fine.

 I’m in Manhattan.

 I’m with my best friend.

-And our giggling neighbour who looks at James with a singsong “You’re gonna get some chocolate.” thinks I have a pretty great sex life.
+And our giggling neighbour who looks at Jim with a singsong “You’re gonna get some chocolate.” thinks I have a pretty great sex life.